-Exhibit Number Description 3.1 Certificate of Change of Assure Holdings Corp. (incorporated by reference to Exhibit 3.1 to the Company's Form 8-K filed with the SEC on March 3, 2023) 3.2 Amended and Restated Bylaws of Assure Holdings Corp. (incorporated by reference to Exhibit 3.8 to the Company's 10-Q filed with the SEC on November 15, 2021) 4.1 Form of Pre-Funded Common Stock Purchase Warrant (incorporated by reference to Exhibit 4.1 to the Company's Registration Statement on Form S-1/A filed with the SEC on May 2, 2023) 4.2 Form of Common Stock Purchase Warrant (incorporated by reference to Exhibit 4.2 to the Company's Post- Effective Amendment No. 1 to the Registration Statement on Form S-1 filed with the SEC on May 12, 2023) 10.1 Form of Lock-Up Agreement (incorporated by reference to Exhibit 10.31 the Company's Registration Statement on Form S-1/A filed with the SEC on May 2, 2023) 31.1+ Certification of the Principal Executive Officer pursuant to Rule 13a-14 of the Exchange Act 31.2+ Certification of the Principal Financial Officer pursuant to Rule 13a-14 of the Exchange Act 32.1++ Certification of the Principal Executive Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 32.2++ Certification of the Principal Financial Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 101.INS+ Inline XBRL Instance Document 101.SCH+ Inline XBRL Schema Document 101.CAL+ Inline XBRL Calculation Linkbase Document 101.DEF+ Inline XBRL Definition Linkbase Document 101.LAB+ Inline XBRL Label Linkbase Document 101.PRE+ Inline XBRL Presentation Linkbase Document 104+ The cover page of the Company's Quarterly Report on Form 10-Q for the quarter ended June 30, 2023, formatted in Inline XBRL (contained in Exhibit 101)
+Exhibit Number Description 3.1 Certificate of Change of Assure Holdings Corp. (incorporated by reference to Exhibit 3.1 to the Company's Form 8-K filed with the SEC on March 3, 2023) 3.2 Amended and Restated Bylaws of Assure Holdings Corp. (incorporated by reference to Exhibit 3.8 to the Company's 10-Q filed with the SEC on November 15, 2021) 4.1 Form of Pre-Funded Common Stock Purchase Warrant (incorporated by reference to Exhibit 4.1 to the 4.1 Company's Registration Statement on Form S-1/A filed with the SEC on May 2, 2023) 4.2 Form of Common Stock Purchase Warrant (incorporated by reference to Exhibit 4.2 to the Company's Post- Effective Amendment No. 1 to the Registration Statement on Form S-1 filed with the SEC on May 12, 2023) 10.1 Purchase Agreement dated August 2, 2023, by and between Assure Networks Texas Holdings II, LLC and Innovation Neuromonitoring LLC (incorporated by reference to Exhibit 10.1 to the Current Report on Form 8- K filed with the SEC on August 8, 2023) 10.2 Nominee Agreement dated August 2, 2023, by and between Assure Networks Texas Holdings II, LLC and Innovation Neuromonitoring LLC (incorporated by reference to Exhibit 10.2 to the Current Report on Form 8- K filed with the SEC on August 8, 2023) 31.1+ Certification of the Principal Executive Officer pursuant to Rule 13a-14 of the Exchange Act 31.2+ Certification of the Principal Financial Officer pursuant to Rule 13a-14 of the Exchange Act 32.1++ Certification of the Principal Executive Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 32.2++ Certification of the Principal Financial Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 101.INS+ Inline XBRL Instance Document 101.SCH+ Inline XBRL Schema Document 101.CAL+ Inline XBRL Calculation Linkbase Document 101.DEF+ Inline XBRL Definition Linkbase Document 101.LAB+ Inline XBRL Label Linkbase Document 101.PRE+ Inline XBRL Presentation Linkbase Document 104+ The cover page of the Company's Quarterly Report on Form 10-Q for the quarter ended September 30, 2023, formatted in Inline XBRL (contained in Exhibit 101)

-- + Filed herewith. - ++ Furnished herewith.
++ Filed herewith.

+++ Furnished herewith.